Farmers' Organisation Authority

-Farmers' Organisation Authority (LPP or FOA) is a Malaysian government statutory body under the Ministry of Agriculture and Food Security.
+Farmers' Organisation Authority (FOA, Lembaga Pertubuhan Peladang, LPP) is a Malaysian government statutory body under the Ministry of Agriculture and Food Security.

 History

 Farmers' Organisation Authority was founded on 14 February 1973 through the gazetting of Lembaga Pertubuhan Peladang 1973 Act (Act 110).
 FOA was founded to carry the responsibility of helping to strengthen the social and economy of agricultural communities under a specific body with specific functions.

 Act 109, Pertubuhan Peladang 1973 Act was specially formulated to restructure farmers' societies and agro-based cooperatives.
 Under the jurisdiction of this act, farmers' societies are abolished and were registered again as farmers' organisation (FO), while agro-based cooperatives will become units of FO.
 To date, there are 1531 agro-based cooperatives and 119 FO servicing rural agricultural communities.

 Vision and Mission

 Vision

 Farmers’ Organisation Authority (FOA) as a leading agency promoting the development of professionally managed farmers' organisations.

 Mission

 To develop Farmers’ Organisation as an effective services provider towards the creation of commercial farmers.